-Advice on the entry visa can be found on the UCD International Office website.
+Advice on the entry visa can be found on the UCD Global website.

 - If you are a citizen of China, Saudi Arabia or India you will need to apply for a student visa before arrival in Ireland.

-- If you are a citizen of Australia, Canada, Malaysia, New Zealand, or USA, you do not need to apply for a student visa before arrival in Ireland.
+- If you are a citizen of Australia, Canada, Malaysia, New Zealand, or USA, you might not need to apply for a student visa before arrival in Ireland.

-Advice on the after arrival period can be found on the UCD International Office website.
+Advice on the after arrival period can be found on the UCD Global website.

 How to apply for a Visa